speedcitytech/LITA-Capstone-Customer-Data/README.md

 Insight: Identifies the most popular subscription types, allowing us to focus on high-demand services.
 Customers Who Canceled Within 6 Months

-SQL Query:
+- SQL Query:
-sql
-Copy code
 SELECT customer_id, subscription_type
 FROM customer_data
 WHERE DATEDIFF(month, subscription_start_date, cancellation_date) <= 6;
 Insight: Helps identify potential dissatisfaction by tracking early cancellations, informing retention strategies.
 Average Subscription Duration

-SQL Query:
+- SQL Query:
-sql
-Copy code
 SELECT AVG(DATEDIFF(month, subscription_start_date, subscription_end_date)) AS avg_duration
 FROM customer_data;
 Insight: Reveals the average length of subscriptions, helping assess customer retention.
 Customers with Subscriptions Over 12 Months

-SQL Query:
+- SQL Query:
-sql
-Copy code
 SELECT customer_id, subscription_type
 FROM customer_data
 WHERE DATEDIFF(month, subscription_start_date, CURRENT_DATE) > 12;
 Insight: Identifies loyal customers with long-term subscriptions.
 Total Revenue by Subscription Type

-SQL Query:
+- SQL Query:
-sql
-Copy code
 SELECT subscription_type, SUM(revenue) AS total_revenue
 FROM customer_data
 GROUP BY subscription_type;
 Insight: Shows which subscription types are the most profitable.
 Top 3 Regions by Cancellations

-SQL Query:
+- SQL Query:
-sql
-Copy code
 SELECT region, COUNT(cancellation_date) AS cancellations FROM customer_data
 GROUP BY region
-ORDER BY cancellations DESC
+ORDER BY cancellations DESC;
-LIMIT 3;
 Insight: Indicates regions with the highest cancellation rates for targeted retention campaigns.
 Total Active vs. Canceled Subscriptions

-SQL Query:
+- SQL Query:
 SELECT
   SUM(CASE WHEN cancellation_date IS NULL THEN 1 ELSE 0 END) AS active_subscriptions,
   SUM(CASE WHEN cancellation_date IS NOT NULL THEN 1 ELSE 0 END) AS canceled_subscriptions
 FROM customer_data;
 Insight: Provides an overview of current active vs. canceled subscriptions.

-Power BI Visualizations
+##### Power BI Visualizations
 The Power BI dashboard includes interactive visuals to make the insights more accessible.

-Total Customers by Region - Map Chart:
+- Total Customers by Region - Map Chart:
 Insight: Displays customer distribution across regions, allowing for targeted regional marketing.

-Popular Subscription Types - Bar Chart:
+- Popular Subscription Types - Bar Chart:
 Insight: Highlights the most popular subscription types, useful for product development focus.

-Average Subscription Duration - Gauge Chart:
+- Average Subscription Duration - Gauge Chart:
 Insight: Illustrates average subscription duration, providing a benchmark for customer retention.

-Revenue by Subscription Type - Column Chart:
+- Revenue by Subscription Type - Column Chart:
 Insight: Showcases total revenue from each subscription type, helping prioritize revenue-generating services.

-Top 3 Regions by Cancellations - Donut Chart:
+- Top 3 Regions by Cancellations - Donut Chart:
 Insight: Visualizes cancellation hotspots for regional retention analysis.

-Summary
+##### Summary
 The analysis reveals that while certain regions have high customer counts, some of these areas also experience higher rates of subscription cancellations.
 The majority of revenue is derived from a few popular subscription types, indicating an opportunity for upselling other services.
 Additionally, customers who canceled early in their subscription tenure may indicate areas for service improvement or loyalty incentives.

-Recommendations
+##### Recommendations
 Focus on Retention: Implement loyalty programs or targeted offers in high-cancellation regions.
 Expand Popular Subscriptions: Prioritize promotions and product enhancements for high-demand subscription types.
 Engage Long-Term Customers: Offer exclusive benefits to customers with extended subscriptions to maintain loyalty.
 Monitor Early Cancellations: Track customers at risk of canceling within the first 6 months to offer timely interventions.

-Conclusion
+##### Conclusion
 The LITA Capstone Customer Data Analysis project successfully uncovers key insights into customer distribution, popular services, and subscription trends.
 Using these findings, the company can make data-driven decisions to enhance customer satisfaction, increase revenue, and strategically address customer retention challenges.